dhboys/dhboys/README.md

-###     Learn a Java !
+###     Learn the Java !
-     I have just been learning Java.
-     hope to develop !
+     I have just been learning the Java. hope to develop !